Lightning-AI/pytorch-lightning/.github/BECOMING_A_CORE_CONTRIBUTOR.md

 ### Github issues

 - Our community is the main motivation for our work.
 Help them have an amazing experience.
-Issues range from questions from new people getting into DL to questions from researchers about doing something esoteric with Lightning.
+Issues range from answering questions from new people getting into deep learning to helping researchers doing something esoteric.
   They often require some sort of bug fix, document clarification, or new functionality to be scoped out.
 You can help them solve their issues and guide them to completion.

 - Weigh in on discussions in a timely fashion.
 Most importantly, on the RFCs (request for comments) that will shape the future of Lightning.